 Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes upon receipt of the data at their FMC.

-The notification to the Secretariat shall be received no later than 60 minutes of entering or exiting the Convention Area.
+Each Member or CNCP shall ensure that its authorized NPFC fishing vessels conducting or planning to conduct fishing activities notify the Secretariat of their intention to enter and exit the Convention Area (Annex 2).
+The procedure used for such notification, may be chosen by Members based on a list of options created by the Secretariat and approved by the Commission.
+Members shall inform the Secretariat of their preferred notification procedure by XX, XXXX.

 Fisheries Monitoring Centers (FMCs)